What did you study at school?

 When I left high school, I was undecided about which career path I would be best suited to.
 I spent a few years working full-time whilst looking into different options available to me, such as university or college.
 I had considered these, but was always put off by having to give up a full-time wage.
 I wanted to find a career where I could gain further education, whilst staying in a working environment.
 An apprenticeship gives me the best of both worlds, allowing me to continually build upon my knowledge, while giving me the stability of having a full-time job and an interesting career.

-What is your current position in Leonardo?
+What is your current position at Leonardo?

 I finished my 4-year Technical Apprenticeship at Leonardo in the autumn of 2017, and now work within the Quality Assurance department as a Product Assurance Technician.
 I am the main point of contact for Quality Assurance issues within my integrated project team at Edinburgh.